ChatBug: A Common Vulnerability of Aligned LLMs Induced by Chat Templates: Abstract

 Large language models (LLMs) are expected to follow instructions from users and engage in conversations.
 Techniques to enhance LLMs' instruction-following capabilities typically fine-tune them using data structured according to a predefined chat template.
 Although chat templates are shown to be effective in optimizing LLM performance, their impact on safety alignment of LLMs has been less understood, which is crucial for deploying LLMs safely at scale.

 In this paper, we investigate how chat templates affect safety alignment of LLMs.
 We identify a common vulnerability, named \ours, that is introduced by chat templates.
 Our key insight to identify \ours~is that the chat templates provide a rigid format that need to be followed by LLMs, but not by users.
 Hence, a malicious user may not necessarily follow the chat template when prompting LLMs.
 Instead, malicious users could leverage their knowledge of the chat template and accordingly craft their prompts to bypass safety alignments of LLMs.
-We develop two attacks to exploit the \ours~vulnerability.
-We demonstrate that a malicious user can exploit the \ours~vulnerability of eight state-of-the-art (SOTA) LLMs and effectively elicit unintended responses from these models.
+We study two attacks to exploit the \ours~vulnerability.
+Additionally, we demonstrate that the success of multiple existing attacks can be attributed to the \ours~vulnerability.
+We show that a malicious user can exploit the \ours~vulnerability of eight state-of-the-art (SOTA) LLMs and effectively elicit unintended responses from these models.
 Moreover, we show that \ours~can be exploited by existing jailbreak attacks to enhance their attack success rates.
 We investigate potential countermeasures to \ours.
 Our results show that while adversarial training effectively mitigates the \ours~vulnerability, the victim model incurs significant performance degradation.
 These results highlight the trade-off between safety alignment and helpfulness.
-Developing new methods for instruction tuning to balance this trade-off is an open and critical direction for future research\footnote{Our code is available at \url{https://github.com/uw-nsl/ChatBug}.}.
+Developing new methods for instruction tuning to balance this trade-off is an open and critical direction for future research.